dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 * value - string to format with match result or name of variable for from <vars> tag.

-sformat allows to embed match result within arbitrary string using syntaxis supported by python built-in format function.
+sformat allows to embed match result within arbitrary string using syntaxes supported by python built-in format function.

 **Example**